Pirmayr/Run2/Commands.md

 **Remarks**

-the test checks if the object already is an array, or has the method either the method "ToArray" or the method "ToCharArray"
+the test checks if the object already is an array, or has the method "ToArray"

 ---